What is the club’s history?

 Hornets Soccer Club has served the West Michigan homeschool community for over 20 years.
 We have always been a volunteer not-for-profit organization.
 At the varsity level the Hornets are always among the top homeschool teams in the state, and make a strong showing at the national tournament.
 The club has won the state tournament multiple times and the national tournament once.

 Who can play for the Hornets?

 We are a homeschool soccer club.
-Players must be homeschooled at least 50 percent of the time, or attend a school that does not offer school soccer.
+Players must be homeschooled at least 51 percent of the time, or attend a school that does not offer school soccer.
 Players may not be graduated from high school.
 Rules for participation in state and national tournaments may vary slightly. *Special circumstances may be considered on a case by case basis by the leadership board.